 I believe it's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

 What’s your favourite memory of childhood?

-I grew up in a small town (Taiping, Perak) in Malaysia that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
-We lived in a working-class neighbourhood where most parents could hardly make ends meet; so, children were left to their own devices for fun and entertainment.
-My fondest memories of childhood are mainly of times spent outdoors playing and having all sorts of adventure.
-Those close to me know I am still a fun-loving, playful, and mischievous kid at heart.
+I grew up in a small town (Taiping, Perak) in Malaysia known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
+We lived in a working-class neighbourhood where most parents could hardly make ends meet, so children were left to their own devices for fun and entertainment.
+My fondest childhood memories are mainly of time spent outdoors playing and having adventures.
+Those close to me know I am still a fun-loving, playful, and mischievous kid.

 How has the journey changed you?